-1.2 Potential credible options
+1.2 Credible options

-The potential credible options that AusNet Services believes may be capable of meeting the identified need include:
+The potentially credible options that AusNet Services believes may be capable of meeting the identified need include:

-- 1. Do nothing - 2.
+- 1. Do Nothing (counterfactual) - 2.
 Retire one transformer - 3.
 Retire one transformer and reduce residual risk through network support - 4.
-Network support to defer retirement and replacement

-- 5. Replace 66kV circuit breakers and poor condition 22kV circuit breakers - 6.
-Replace 66kV circuit breakers and all 22kV circuit breakers - 7.
-Replace 66kV circuit breakers and form a ring bus and all 22kV circuit breakers
+Network support to defer retirement and replacement - 5.
+Replace 22kV switchgear with new switchboard - 6.
+Replace two 66kV circuit breakers and 22kV switchgear - 7.
+Integrated replacement